 Find a show that’s based on your personal preferences and interests, including favorite hobbies, a topic you want to learn about or even your favorite Korean actors.
-Otherwise, it’s also smart to watch popular and iconic dramas, as they’ll improve your knowledge of Korean pop culture.
+Otherwise, it’s also smart to watch popular and iconic dramas, such as the ones shown in the above video, as they’ll improve your knowledge of Korean pop culture.

 Before you get started, try at least reading the plot of your favorite drama on Drama Wiki.
 This will give you a good indication of what the drama is about, which is particularly helpful for understanding the story in Korean.